 How many of their staffers read it?

-Uh actually, the whole thing, start to finish.
+Actually, the whole thing, start to finish.

-So what you have you can't have clean government like that.
+You can't have clean government like that.

-This is this is uh this is dirty government.
+This is dirty government.

-This this does not pass the smell test.
+This does not pass the smell test.

-And uh nothing will change.
+And nothing will change.

 Nothing will change.

-I remember speaking at a dinner, uh Kay Bailey Hutchison was sitting uh just to my left, and I got up and I said with respect to the Senator that these multi thousand page bills were uh abhorrent uh to responsible government and to the a citizenry that's supposed to be an informed and engaged citizenry that knows what it's voting on.
+And I got up and I said, with respect to the senator, that these multi-thousand-page bills were abhorrent to responsible government and to a citizenry that's supposed to be an informed and engaged citizenry that knows what it's voting on.

-So everybody goes and votes on November the fourth, and they discover a month later that they've voted for some special favor for Blue Cross Blue Shield, touched tuck tucked into page sixteen hundred and two of a bill that's supposedly about government spending, and nothing will ever change.
+So everybody goes and votes on November the 4th and they discover a month later that they've voted for some special favor for Blue Cross Blue Shield tucked into page 1602 of a bill that's supposedly about government spending.

-I uh uh I don't even understand it.
+I don't even understand it.

-Uh Mr. Snerdley sent me this story this morning from the Associated Press, right?
+Mr. Snerdley sent me this story this morning from the Associated Press, right?

 So that's in every newspaper in the country by Donna Cassata.

-Ted Cruz's moves on spending bill, Royal Republicans.
+Ted Cruz's moves on spending bill Royal Republicans.

 I can't make head or tail of it.